 Trusting our child to trust their instincts

 Studies have shown that when given the opportunity to self-select their food from a range of healthy options, choosing what and how much to eat, they tend to make choices that are overall beneficial to their health.
 And that they will naturally self-regulate when they’ve eaten too much of a certain food or type of food.
-Young children can generally be trusted to choose a balanced diet as long as a range of healthy food options are available to them throughout the day (Ref: Hirshmann & Zaphiropoulos, 1985 “Are you hungry?”).
-However, it's not always as simple as this, as children can also develop cravings for the food that they are intolerant or allergic to, or to sugar which is more addictive than cocaine!
+Young children can generally be trusted to choose a balanced diet as long as a range of healthy food options are available to them throughout the day (Ref: Hirshmann & Zaphiropoulos, 1985 “Are you hungry?”.
+Note there most recent edition is called Kids, Carrots, and Candy).
 And we also have to be really honest about whether the child really does have enough access to the truly healthy whole foods.
 When given a good range of choices, children generally return back to healthy choices.
 For instance, if your child goes through a stage of being only interested in toast or pasta, you can continue to put out plates of chopped up fruit, carrot sticks, hummus, nut butters, smoothies and child-friendly salads.
 With the absence of pressure, children tend to return back to including healthy choices.
 Sometimes small changes can make otherwise more bland food more appealing.
 For instance, to make salads tastier and improve the texture, a spoonful of mayonnaise (the healthiest option you can find) mixed through it can make a big difference.
 Some children love lots of sweet grated carrot and/or beetroot with raisins in their salad, chopped nuts or toasted seeds.
 Sautéed onions and mushrooms cooked in coconut oil can bring a naturally sweet flavour to salads and veggies.
-Also, a child's instincts can be interrupted because of a build up of stressful emotions around food relating to tensions between parent and child around food, or can even go back to difficulties with feeding when they were a baby, in which case, all the advice relating to helping to relieve your child of tensions relating to food can have an inch by inch therapeutic effect.
+Also, a child’s instincts can be interrupted because of a build-up of stressful emotions around food relating to tensions between parent and child around food, or can even go back to difficulties with feeding when they were a baby, in which case, all the advice relating to helping to relieve your child of tensions relating to food can have an inch by inch therapeutic effect.

 Avoid using food as a bargaining power